Wesleyan Students may obtain transfer credit for courses taken at other universities in the United States in the summer or during a leave of absence.

 - For study abroad credit for English Majors: please consult Study Abroad here.

-- For Transfer students from another college or university: Please consult the class dean.
+- For Transfer students from another college or university: Please consult the department chair or the Transfer of Credit Coordinator.

-- For "education in the field" and internship credit: Please consult the current department faculty in charge of Transfer of Credit.
+- For "education in the field" and internship credit: Please consult the current Transfer of Credit Coordinator.

 English Transfer of Credit Procedure:

-All credit transfer applications should be submitted in hard copy to the Administrative Assistant in the English Department office in Downey House.
+All credit transfer applications should be submitted by email or in hard copy to the Transfer of Credit coordinator.
 An application includes the following documents:

 - A catalog description of the course.
 A printout from a university website is acceptable.